Needlesslord/StrawberryEngine/README.md

 - It allows to drag and drop FBX files from anywhere in the Hard Drive.
 - It allows to drag and drop DDS/PNG files from anywhere in the Hard Drive (And it applies the texture to the selected GameObject).
-- Game Object structure for each loaded mesh: available 3 display-only components: Transform, Mesh and Texture.
+- Game Object structure: 4 different display-only components: Transform, Mesh, Texture and Camera, all of which can be modified in the inspector window.
 - Unity-like camera controls:
 	+ While Right clicking, “WASD” fps-like movement and free look around is enabled.
 	+ Mouse wheel zooms in and out.
 	+ Alt+Left click orbit around the object.
 	+ Pressing “f” focuses the camera around the geometry.
-	+ Holding SHIFT duplicates movement speed.
+	+ Holding SHIFT doubles camera movement speed.
 - Editor Windows:
 	+ Console: the window LOGs the geometry loading process from ASSIMP and the external libraries initialization process.
 	+ Configuration: